Abstract analogues of flux as symplectic invariants: Families of objects

 $A_\infty$-bimodules have already made a brief appearance before, but we will now consider them in a little more detail.
 Let $A$ and $\tilde{A}$ be $A_\infty$-categories over $R$, with the usual unitality and properness assumptions.
 An {\em $(A,\tilde{A})$-bimodule with finite cohomology} $P$ assigns to any pair of objects $(X,\tilde{X}) \in \mathit{Ob}\, A \times \mathit{Ob}\,\tilde{A}$ a graded vector space $P(\tilde{X},X)$, which comes with structure maps

 for all $s,t \geq 0$, satisfying analogues of the $A_\infty$-module equation.
-We assume that the cohomology groups $H(P(\tilde{X},X),\mu_P^{0|1|0})$ are of finite total dimension, and also impose strict unitality properties.
-Bimodules form an $A_\infty$-category $(A,\tilde{A})^{\mathit{mod}}$ (just like in the case of modules, this has vanishing higher order compositions, hence could be considered as a dg category).
+We assume that the cohomology groups $H(P(\tilde{X},X),\mu_P^{0|1|0})$ are of finite total dimension, and also impose strict unitality properties. $A_\infty$-bimodules form an $A_\infty$-category $(A,\tilde{A})^{\mathit{mod}}$ (just like in the case of modules, this has vanishing higher order compositions, hence could be considered a dg category).
+In the special case $A = \tilde{A}$, we use the terminology $A$-bimodule instead of $(A,A)$-bimodule.